wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***THE HOMELESS (WITHOUT NATURAL LAW) DOLLAR.
 Part 7.
 LAWS AND THE JUDICIAL BRANCH OF GOVERNMENT WITHOUT A HOME***

 ### ***The judicial branch of government stands for NATURAL LAW (law with a home; personal responsibility, private property), as opposed to man-made law, which may, as with money measuring laws, be HOMELESS, DEFY PERSONAL RESPONSIBILITY AND PRIVATE PROPERTY.
-But the judicial branch STANDS FOR NOTHING when it STANDS SILENT, as with the money measuring laws.***
+But the judicial branch STANDS FOR NOTHING when it STANDS SILENT, as with the money measuring laws.***<br><br><br>

 > # ***"the old home town ... "***<br>
 > ### ***"EUELPIDES. ...
 A splendid city, Athens, rich and free,<br>    Denying none the right to ... pay a fine!<br>Indeed, while crickets chirp a month or two<br>Upon a bush, that stubborn folk will sit<br>And chirp on legal twigs till kingdom come!<br>That's why we started out to hit the trail;<br>And why, with basket, jug, and myrtle boughs,<br>We wander on in search of a quiet spot<br>Where we can settle down and live our lives. ..."***<br>